ElectronicsTinkerer/AnalogSynthParts/README.md

 ## Schematic
 The schematic is realtively straight forward, just a 555 oscillator with a 741 op-amp to make the output swing both positive and negative.
 The choice of op-amp is not particularly important, as it is only acting as a comparator to increase the output voltage range of the board.
+Also, many of the passives do not have specified values since they can be changed by the user to set the frequency and different ranges of the device.
+(At some point in the next few weeks, I will post the values I am using and the ranges they give)

 ## Board
 The board is designed to have a single (panel mount) pot at one end of the board.
 This supports the board.
 At the other end is the connector for power, the output, enable, and range selection.
 A note about assembly: the ICs are facing opposite directions!